PushkarKashyap/aurora/presentation.md

 **With Aurora Codex:**

 1.  **User asks:** "What is the impact of removing the `calculate_discount` function?"
-2.  **Aurora Finds:** Identifies all modules and functions that call `calculate_discount()`.
+2.  **Aurora Finds:** Identifies all modules and functions that call `calculate_discount()` using its Knowledge Graph for the specific repository.
 3.  **Aurora Assesses:** Classifies the impact on each component.
-A critical service using it would be "High Impact," while a test file would be "Low Impact."
-4.  **Aurora Visualizes:** Generates a dependency graph showing exactly which parts of the application would break, allowing the developer to plan the refactoring effort efficiently.
+4.  **Aurora Visualizes:** Streaming updates keep the user informed while it generates a dependency graph showing breaking changes.

 ---